RedHatOfficial/rhsecapi/README.md

 ```

 ## Find CVEs
-The `--q-xxx` options can be combined to craft a search, listing CVEs via a single API call; add `--extract-search` (`-x`) to perform individual CVE queries against each CVE returned by the search
+The `--q-xxx` options can be combined to craft a search, listing CVEs via a single API call; add `--extract-search` (`-s`) to perform individual CVE queries against each CVE returned by the search

 ### Empty search: list CVEs by public-date